nsingh34/HACSim-RShiny-App/README.md

 - Through directly launching the app from the HACSim R package itself.

 **Note**: Depending on the magnitude of inputted parameters, users may wish to employ the HACSim R package directly through R, especially for long simulation runtimes

+A short manuscript outlining the tool is in preparation.
+For now, users can follow the Tutorial within the app.